'Evil Dead Rise': Plot Synopsis, Cast Details And Early Twitter Reviews

 Frequently Asked Questions (FAQs)

 Answer: In Evil Dead Rise, viewers will get to see a reunion between the two estranged sisters, Elle and Beth, in a high-rise apartment in Los Angeles.
-Their reunion is cut short when an ancient book gives birth to demons who seek nothing less than blood.
-Chaos follows as the two sisters and their family get into a battle for survival.
+Their reunion is cut short when an ancient book gives birth to demons who seek nothing less than bloodshed.
+Chaos follows as the two sisters and their families get into a battle for survival.